Best hybrid company cars 2021

 Volkswagen Passat GTE

 Whether you want the executive class of a saloon or the space and practicality of an estate, the latest Volkswagen Passat GTE aims to cover all bases.
-We love its classy interior and refined driving experience, while the 34-mile electric range should be more than enough for drivers looking to commute without using a drop of petrol.
-With a Hyundai Ioniq-matching BiK rating of 16%, the Passat is an alarmingly affordable company car.
-It’ll cost higher-rate taxpayers just £7,344 over three years.
+We love its classy interior and refined driving experience, while the 36-mile electric range should be more than enough for drivers looking to commute without using a drop of petrol.
+With a BiK rating of 10%, the Passat is an alarmingly affordable company car.
+Read our full review here.